How to Make Cheap Clothing Look Expensive

 It doesn’t matter how much you paid for clothing if it doesn’t fit you properly.

-Considering everyone is different, a single article of clothing is not going to fit everyone the same way or look the same on every body.
+Considering everyone is different, a single article of clothing will not fit everyone the same way or look the same on everybody.
 However, when you get clothing tailored, you’re transforming those pieces into ones that are meant specifically for you and your frame.

 Jewelry isn’t just an accessory.
 Instead, jewelry should be considered an investment.